juliancheal/quill/README.md

 # Quill
 ## Guardian of your own galaxy

-Quill protects and servers your smart home.
+Quill protects and serves your smart home.
 Keeping important devices running, switching off power hogs, protecting against outside influences[*](#1).

 In Quill devices are called `Orbs`.
 It is Quill's job to protect all the `Orbs` in the `Galaxy`.